The Spurious Factor Dilemma: Robust Inference in Heavy-Tailed Elliptical Factor Models: Introduction

 The remainder of the paper is organized as follows.
 Section \ref{sec_model} formally introduces the Elliptical Factor Model and outlines the key assumptions.
 Section \ref{sec_motivation} further illustrates the problem of spurious factors using examples.
-Section \ref{sec_mainresults} presents the core asymptotic theory that details the behavior of real and spurious eigenvalues.
+Section \ref{sec_mainresults} presents the main asymptotic theory that details the behavior of real and spurious eigenvalues.
 Section \ref{sec_testing_procedures} describes the fluctuation magnifier algorithm and the proposed testing and factor selection procedures.
-Section \ref{sec_simulation} provides simulation results and Section \ref{sec_realdata} discusses the real data application.
-Conclusions are offered in Section \ref{sec_conclusion}.
-All technical proofs are deferred to the Appendix.
+Section \ref{sec_simulation} provides simulation results, and Section \ref{sec_realdata} discusses the real data application.
+We provide a sketch for our proof strategy for the theoretical results in Section \ref{sketch for proof strategy}.
+The conclusion is offered in Section \ref{sec_conclusion}.
+All detailed technical proofs are deferred to Appendix \ref{appendix}.